Blacbrd/HabitRPG/README.md

 * Creating a Unity environment
 * Pushing a button and having a bar update

+# What I've currently done

+* Created a button in Unity, along with a bar template

 I will be updating this README file as I make progress on the game/habit tracker.